-In this photo, you can see a double wythe brick wall cut right down the middle.
+In the photo below, you can see a double-wythe brick wall cut right down the middle.
+So, what is a wythe?

 Middle English from Old English withthe(“withe”)